Reducing Carbon Emissions is a Team Effort, Especially in Transportation, Logistics, and Supply Chain

 How Trax is Supporting Strategic Leadership and Environmental Sustainability

 In Chris’s words, “We can help the C-suites and the shipper and carriers’ bottom line.
 These leaders already have to optimize costs, think about mode of transportation, network design, and more.
-As they're already deciding how they’re optimizing these things, we can help them look at the invoice data and start to calculate the clean air goal, helping them track against those goals effectively.”
+As they're already deciding how to reduce your carbon footprint and they’re optimizing these things, we can help them look at the invoice data and start to calculate the clean air goal, helping them track against those goals effectively.”

 Most companies are on a journey toward implementing sustainability initiatives.
 For some, there remains a doubt around the timing and cost needed to make this shift.